-Occupational therapists (OTs) help people of all ages work towards independent and satisfying lives.
 OTs assist clients with exercises and activities that will allow them to master the skills needed to perform day-to-day tasks at home, work, school and in the community.
 These activities range from teaching joint protection techniques, how to safely move from a bed to a wheelchair, and muscle strengthening exercises to teaching life skills such as cooking, dressing, driving, walking and eating.
 OTs create customized treatment plans for patients and assist them in implementing that plan.
 They make recommendations about adaptive equipment that would be useful and provide training in this equipment use.
 OTs also work extensively with family members and caregivers, giving them important guidance in these roles.
+Occupational therapy can be a physically demanding job, as OTs spend a great deal of time working on their feet.